evalvarez12/Spellchecker/README.md

 nodes with numbers on them represent the number of times the input of the word formed by following the tree from root to that node has been used by the user.
-Imagine the user enters the character `c` the results of auto completion are obtained by traversing the trie from the node $c$ to all the child-nodes that have completed commands, then it returns all of them and their used number value to make a hierarchical suggestion of these based on that number.
+Imagine the user enters the character `c` the results of auto completion are obtained by traversing the trie from the node `c` to all the child-nodes that have completed commands, then it returns all of them and their used number value to make a hierarchical suggestion of these based on that number.
 In these case that would be